-The following are some examples of possible wiring schemes for the FM-1 and FM-2 interface cables.
+The following are some examples of possible wiring schemes for the FM interface cable.
 Only the FM radio functions are shown for the FM radio end of the interface cable, because the connector(s) used by radio manufacturers varies widely.
-You will have to consult the radio manual or manufacturer for the connector(s) used and pin assignments for your particular FM radios.
+You will have to consult the radio manual or manufacturer for the connector(s) used and pin assignments for your particular FM radio.
 Also, Sigtronics has extensive radio interface experience and can assist in any question you might have concerning this or any other aspect of the SPCC.
-Of course, Sigtronics can build the FM interface cables for you to your specifications, if desired.
+Of course, Sigtronics can build a FM interface cable for you to your specifications, if desired.